dlwub/My-personal-portfolio-Mobile-Version-/README.md

 ## Getting Started

-**One uploaded online, this Pages can be accessed through many Mobile devices with Screens as low as 320px.**
+**Once uploaded online, this Pages can be accessed through many Mobile devices with Screens as low as 320px.**